Search

 If you fail or refuse a follow-up test, you’ll be removed from duty and will have to restart the RTD process.

-Get Help After a Failed Pre-employment DOT Drug Test
+Get Help After a Failed Pre-Employment DOT Drug Test

 If you’ve failed a pre-employment DOT drug test, don’t lose hope.